 In addition the Habitat for Humanity’s annual week-long Build Trip to New Orleans, the organization supports the local community by volunteering at Worcester Restore and participating in Worcester Build projects.
 On campus, enthusiastic members spread awareness about poverty and homelessness with fundraising and events.

 We are a group of vegetarians and vegans who provide support and resources to those currently living and those seeking to try a vegetarian or vegan lifestyle.
-We also work to promote the benefits of vegetarianism and veganism on the WPI campus in a non-judgemental manner.
+We also work to promote the benefits of vegetarianism and veganism on the WPI campus in a non-judgmental manner.

 The Director and Assistant Director of Sustainability hold regular meetings with student sustainability leaders on campus to discuss sustainability initiatives and stay connected.
 These meetings aim to: